 And that’s why I do what I do.

-At first I thought that changing it to my own name would make it all about me, and how narcissistic do I have to be to do that?
+And at first I thought changing it to my own name would make it all about me, and how narcissistic do I have to be to do that?
 But it’s not about me, it’s about growing as a person.
 That’s what it’s really about.